 The psychopathic Johan is easily Monster's best-looking character.

-Beautifully averted in Paprika.
+Averted in Paprika.
 The obese Tokita appears to have no deep and dark issues with his weight, being a happy, brilliant, affable scientist, and it turns out the girl of his dreams, Chiba, is plenty enthralled with him as well, and they get married!

 Commonly subverted or played with in One Piece.
 Ugly characters often turn out to be stalwart and good in their own right, and more conventionally attractive characters can be really, really awful or kind of ambiguous at best.